 Some people find the fatigue, pain, and thinking problems caused by CFS greatly hamper their lives.
 But other people are not nearly as affected.

 - Most people are still able to do some of their usual activities at home and work, but they often are unusually tired after they do them.
 People often have to cut down on social and recreational activities to save their energy for work and family.

 - Other people have trouble doing most or all of their daily activities, including work and the basic chores of daily living.
 They may have to carefully plan how to best use their energy.

 - People with severe CFS have trouble getting out of bed and need help with basic activities such as dressing, eating, and bathing.

 What Increases Your Risk

 People who have chronic fatigue syndrome (CFS) are generally 25 to 45 years of age.
 Women are more likely to have CFS.

 CFS is rare in children.
-It may occur in teenagers, especially young teenage girls.
-Unlike adults, teenagers are more likely to develop CFS after having an illness such as mononucleosis or the flu.
+It may occur in teens, especially young teenage girls.
+Unlike adults, teens are more likely to develop CFS after having a flu-like illness.